-Derivative contracts entered into by the consolidated Private Funds continue to be accounted for pursuant to SFAS No. 133.
+Derivative contracts entered into by the consolidated Private Funds continue to be accounted for pursuant to SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities ("SFAS No. 133"), which was amended by SFAS No. 138, Accounting for Certain Derivative Instruments and Certain Hedging Activities ("SFAS No. 138").
 These pronouncements require recognition of all derivatives as either assets or liabilities in the balance sheet at their fair value.
 All changes in the fair values of derivatives held by the consolidated Private Funds are reported in earnings.

 FSP FIN 39-1.
 On April 30, 2007, the FASB issued FASB Staff Position No. FIN 39-1 ("FSP FIN 39-1"), which amends FASB Interpretation No. 39, Offsetting of Amounts Related to Certain Contracts (FIN 39).
 FSP FIN 39-1 impacts entities that enter into master netting arrangements as part of their derivative transactions by allowing net derivative positions to be offset in the financial statements against the fair value of amounts (or amounts that approximate fair value) recognized for the right to reclaim cash collateral or the obligation to return cash collateral under those arrangements.
 FSP FIN 39-1 is effective for fiscal years beginning after November 15, 2007, although early application is permitted.
-We are currently evaluating the effect, if any, of the adoption of FSP FIN 39-1 on our supplemental consolidated financial statements.
+We are currently evaluating the effect, if any, of the adoption of FSP FIN 39-1 on our consolidated financial statements.